An Extraordinary National Convocation of Major Superiors of Men | August 6-8, 2019 | San Antonio

 We will visit this 18th century church – an active Franciscan parish and part of a national historical park – via bus for Mass celebrated by San Antonio Archbishop Gustavo Garcia-Siller, M.Sp.S., and a brief tour.
 The mission dates to 1720 and the current structure was completed in 1782.
 Mission San Jose is the largest of the historic Catholic missions and represents the history, and continuing presence and ministry, of men religious in North America.

-Communications Strategies (August 5, 2-4 p.m., 30 participants) - You know communications are important, but are your efforts working?
+Communications Strategies (August 5, 2-4 p.m., up to 20 participants) - You know communications are important, but are your efforts working?
 Learn essential, low-cost (and free) communications tools and strategies to increase the effectiveness of your internal and external communications, plus how to become a media pro with some simple tips and techniques for working with media and giving interviews.
-This will be a practical and interactive workshop led by CMSM’s director of communications, who has more than 20 years experience in communications strategy, focused on Catholic organizations.
+This will be a practical and interactive workshop led by Susan Gibbs, CMSM’s director of communications, who has more than 20 years experience in communications strategy, focused on Catholic organizations.

 Questions?
 Interested in Exhibiting?